 30. Go for low, glowing lights for added atmosphere

 Outdoor spaces used for relaxation and entertaining can be lit in a similar way to indoors with sleek low-level lamps.

 Choose a style that throws out a calming ambient light to add a little hygge to your patio space when it comes to downtime.

-Lanterns give off such a lovely soft glow and you can rest assured you won’t need to keep rebuying pillar candles for this Fraser Grey bamboo lantern duo from Lights4Fun.
+Lanterns give off such a lovely soft glow and you can rest assured you won’t need to keep rebuying pillar candles if you go for LED versions.

-They each come with a TruGlow candle that runs off batteries, plus there's a six-hour timer so you can set them to come on just as dusk falls.
+These designs above each come with an LED candle that runs off batteries, plus there's a six-hour timer so you can set them to come on just as dusk falls.
 Perfect.

 It's perfectly possible to bring any element of indoor lighting outdoors, as long as you're using a product with the right specifications.
 Case in point: pendant lights, which look amazing hung above a dining table or seating area and make a space feel more like a room of its own.

 This dining area could be mistaken for an indoor scene thanks to the combination of rugs, potted plants and those pendants.